 the optimal GLM

-data can be obtained via the $data
+data can be obtained via the $data attribute of the GLM fit.

 the cross-validation results for the main effects as a

 tidy data frame.
-The column cv_err
+The column cv_err contains the cross-validated

-error, while the columns 1:nfolds
+error, while the columns 1:nfolds contain the error on the

 validation folds.